 The directive was created in response to the collapse of Enron, when several large brokerage firms failed to distribute their employees’ life insurance policies.

 The directive requires firms to distribute certain types of insurance products, such as life, health, property, and auto insurance through human resources departments or designated affiliates.
 Firms that violate the IDD can face penalties from FINRA, including suspension or revocation of their broker-dealer licenses.

 Insurance distribution directive is a regulation that helps to regulate the distribution of insurance products.
 This regulation helps to make sure that the customers receive the products that they have paid for and that the products are delivered in a timely manner.
 The regulation also helps to ensure that customers have access to accurate information about the products that they are purchasing.
-This Blog post is all about What is Insurance Distribution Directive?
+This Blog post is all about

 The insurance distribution directive, also known as the insurance mediation directive, is a regulation of the European Union that sets out rules for the distribution of insurance products.
 The directive was adopted in 2002 and updated in 2010.
 It aims to ensure that consumers receive clear and accurate information about insurance products, and that they are treated fairly when buying insurance.